[Note: This post was originally published in December 2020, but has been updated to reflect what’s going on for this winter.]

 Bull Run Festival of Lights

 Opening earlier than usual this year, there’s a little more time to experience the Festival’s 2.5 miles illuminated by holiday light displays.
 As you drive the festival route, turn off your headlights and just follow the magical glow.
 And back this year is the holiday village and carnival with even more fun to accompany the lights show.
-Avoid crowds more and get a discount by going Monday through Thursday and use the code LIGHT21 for a discount on those days.

 DC Holiday Lights